aapts/Positioning/README.md

           %distances.
 To evaluate such a point, we create a functional vector with
           %differences of distances between points and anchors.
           %
-          %functin accepts the struct of problem aprameters, an array of beacons and the
+          %functin accepts the struct of problem aprameters,
+          %an array of beacons and the array of
-          %array of original known distances. optional: define the start point of the
+          %original known distances. optional:
+          %define the start point of the minimizer search
-          %minimizer wsearch